surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

   The structure of features:

   - di — dependency injection containers.
   - domain — contains:
-      - entity — business data models.
+    - entities — business data models.
-      - repository — repositories relevant to the feature.
+    - repositories — interfaces for repositories relevant to the feature.
-      - mappers — data-to-model (and vice versa) mappers.
-  - service — business logic.
+  - data - contains:
+    - mappers - classes for mapping data from DTO in entity and vice versa.
+    - repositories - repositories relevant to the feature.
+  - presentation - contains:
     - screens — screens relevant to the feature, with each screen in a separate self-titled folder containing the following in separate files:
         - widget - ElementaryWidget.
         - wm - WidgetModel.
         - model - ElementaryModel.
     - widgets — widgets relevant to the feature.
   - utils — necessary utilities.

 - l10n — localization files.